K. B. Menon: Independence movement

 Menon returned to Kerala as part of Quit India Movement, this arrival intensified strength of the movement in Malabar dist. and Cochin.
-He was main man behind the famous Keezhariyur bomb conspiracy case which attracted media attention from the whole country.
+He was main man behind the famous Keezhariyur bomb conspiracy case which attracted media attention from the whole country, with Mathai Manjooran as his second-in-command.
 He was the first accused and sentenced to ten year rigorous imprisonment.
 He was released after five years following independence, however those days in jail rotted his health.

 After independence

 Menon was a strict follower and proponent of Gandhism as well as socialism.
 He left Congress as socialists departed.
 Nehru, a close friend and admirer of his wanted Menon by his side, but Menon asked to join the socialists instead.
 He was elected to Madras Legislative Assembly in 1952 from Thrithala constituency as a socialist candidate.
 He represented Badagara in the Loksabha following the second general election.
 Once again he shone in electoral politics as he was elected from Quilandy constituency in 1965, since none of the parties gained majority the assembly was dissolved.
 There was a move in background for creating government under Menon but he became a victim of backstage betrayals.
 He returned to Congress in his last days.